Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/presecurity/linux-cli-basics.md

 ## 🎯 What I Learned

-- What a terminal is and why it's used over a GUI in security work
+- What a terminal is and why it's used over a GUI in security work.
 - Core navigation and file-listing commands
 - How to check disk usage and explore key system directories